 Why Context Windows Aren’t Enough

-• Complex tasks overflow: Software development, research, financial modeling require more context than any window holds
+- Complex tasks overflow: software development, research, financial modeling require more context than any window holds

 Most production tasks require work across many sessions.
+The window is the wrong unit.

 The Three Challenges